-Another perspective on the relationship between tropical OLR and winter STJ wind strength is given by considering lagged regressions of OLR anomaly on to $U{200-250}$ at $30^{\circ}$ S averaged either over the latitude circle or over $60^{\circ}$ sectors.
-In each case lag -9 will refer to the use of the OLR anomaly 9 days before peak U, lag 0 the simultaneous OLR anomaly, and lag +9 the OLR anomaly 9 days after peak U. Fig. 10 shows the OLR regression pictures for zonally averaged $U{200-250}$ .
-Some weak features, such as negative OLR anomaly in W Africa, and Central America, and positive anomaly OLR anomaly over the Maritime Continent, SPCZ and S America change little during the 18 day period and, as will be discussed below, are associated with the annual cycle.
-The main features of interest are the negative OLR anomalies in the South Asian and W Pacific regions that are strong for the OLR leading and simultaneous periods (Fig. 10a, b) but weaken for the OLR lagging (Fig. 10c).
-The OLR anomaly over India moves polewards during the period, which could be an Intra-Seasonal Oscillation (ISO) signature.
+Another perspective on the relationship between tropical OLR and winter STJ wind strength is given by considering lagged regressions of OLR anomaly on to $U{200-250}$ at 30°S averaged either over the latitude circle or over 60°sectors.
+In each case lag -9 will refer to the use of the OLR anomaly 9 days before peak U, lag 0 the simultaneous OLR anomaly, and lag +9 the OLR anomaly 9 days after peak U. Figure 10 shows the OLR regression pictures for zonally averaged $U{200-250}$ .
+Some weak features, such as the negative OLR anomaly in West Africa, and Central America, and the positive anomaly OLR anomaly over the Maritime Continent, SPCZ, and South America change little during the 18 day period and, as will be discussed below, are associated with the annual cycle.
+The main features of interest are the negative OLR anomalies in the South Asian and west Pacific regions that are strong for the OLR leading and simultaneous periods (Figs. 10a,b) but weaken for the OLR lagging (Fig. 10c).
+The OLR anomaly over India moves poleward during the period, which could be an intraseasonal oscillation (ISO) signature.

-Fig.10 Regressions of the anomaly in OLR (color, with contours as on the bar below) on the anomaly in the zonal average of $U{200-250}$ at 30°S. The OLR anomalies are for (a) 9 days before peak U, (b) at peak U and (c) 9 days after peak U. The domain shown is from 30°S to 30°N.
+FIG. 11. (a)-(c) Regressions of the anomaly in OLR (color) on to the anomaly in the average of $U{200-250}$ at 30°S in the 60°-120°E sector, which is indicated by a bold line in (b).
+The OLR anomalies are for (a) 9 days before peak U, (b) at peak U, and (c) 9 days after peak U.

-Figure 10 indicates that tropical Northern Hemisphere convective activity in the South Asian and West Pacific regions (encapsulated in the IO and WP regions in HCJJA) does tend to precede a strong zonally averaged Southern Hemisphere STJ.
+Figure 10 indicates that tropical Northern Hemisphere convective activity in the South Asian and west Pacific regions (encapsulated in the IO and WP regions in $HC{JJA}$ ) does tend to precede a strong zonally averaged Southern Hemisphere STJ.

-Guided by the regressions in Fig, 1, the same pictures as in Fig.10, but for $U{200-250}$ averaged over the longitude sectors $60^{\circ}\text{E} - 120^{\circ}\text{E}$ and $120^{\circ}\text{E} - 180^{\circ}\text{E}$ are shown in Figs. 11 and 12, respectively.
-For the Indian Ocean sector (Fig.11) at lag -9 days there tends to be reduced OLR from the Indian Ocean to the W Pacific.
-By lag 0 the W Pacific anomaly is no longer present, and the Indian Ocean anomaly has moved northwards into S Asia.
+Guided by the regressions in Fig. 1, the same pictures as in Fig. 10, but for $U{200-250}$ averaged over the longitude sectors $60^{\circ}-120^{\circ}E$ and $120^{\circ}E-180^{\circ}$ are shown in Figs. 11 and 12, respectively.
+For the Indian Ocean sector (Fig. 11) at lag -9 days there tends to be reduced OLR from the Indian Ocean to the west Pacific.
+By lag 0 the west Pacific anomaly is no longer present, and the Indian Ocean anomaly has moved northward into South Asia.
 For lag +9 days the OLR anomalies are weak.
-For the 120° E-180°E sector (Fig.12) at lag -9 days there are negative OLR anomalies over India and the W Pacific.

-By lag 0 both anomalies have shrunk in extent and the Indian anomaly has moved polewards.
-By lag +9 days there are positive OLR anomalies in the Indian Ocean to the Maritime continent, the Indian negative anomaly is no longer present, and the W Pacific anomaly has reduced and moved polewards.
+For the 120°E-180° sector (Fig. 12) at lag -9 days there are negative OLR anomalies over India and the west Pacific.
+By lag 0 both anomalies have shrunk in extent and the Indian anomaly has moved poleward.
+By lag +9 days there are positive OLR anomalies in the Indian Ocean to the Maritime Continent, the Indian negative anomaly is no longer present, and the west Pacific anomaly has reduced and moved poleward.